Federal Student Loan Changes

-Beginning July 1, 2026, new federal student loan rules are expected to change borrowing options for many Chatham University graduate students.
+Beginning July 1, 2026, new federal student loan rules will change borrowing options for many Chatham University graduate students.
 Explore this page for more information.

 • The Graduate PLUS Loan program is ending for all new loans.